 Do Veterinarians Treat Parrots?

-Most veterinarians aren’t trained in all aspects of animal health.
+Few veterinarians are trained in all aspects of animal health.
 Most can treat domesticated and farm animals, but they aren’t trained to deal with exotic animals, including parrots, cockatiels, and parakeets.

-While most veterinary schools have a course dedicated to avian medicine, it’s not a core requirement.
+While veterinary schools have a course dedicated to avian medicine, it’s not a core requirement.
 Some schools don’t offer exotic bird courses at all.
-As a result, some veterinarians aren’t confident with treating parrots.
+As a result, not all veterinarians are confident with treating parrots.

 Vets with a Certificate in Zoo Medicine are qualified to treat birds and other exotic animals.
 You can determine who these vets are, as they will have CertZooMed after their name.